zachsmith/public/CodexVitae.md

 By choosing to adhere to a vegetarian diet I believe I am more likely to make healthier eating decisions which are also less harmful to the environment.
 I do not believe that vegetarianism is always more healthy or more environmentally friendly but I do believe that my _odds_ of making better choices increase by limiting myself to a plant based diet.
 Human bodies and environmental ecosystems are complex systems and it is impossible for any one person to know what is _“right”_ vs. what is _“wrong”_ in all ways.
 I don’t judge those who make different choices but this choice works well for me.

 I adopted a vegetarian diet (most recently) in 2011.
 At that time my wife read [Eating Animals by Jonathan Safran Foer](http://zxmth.us/1PxXP1J) and became motivated to change her diet.
-To be supportive of her decision, I chose to adopt a similar diet.
+To be supportive of her decision and to help ease her transition, I chose to adopt a similar diet.
 When I ask myself why I _remain_ a vegetarian, it is because I find the positive side-effects of a diet that takes little willpower for me to maintain to be convenient. _(I should note that I have never read ‘Eating Animals’.)_

 ----
 ## Beliefs